 Step 4: Rewrapping

-Put paper ring back on top of battery and put wrap on it.
+If you removed paper ring, now it's time to put it back on top of battery and put wrap on it.

 You should have 3-4mm on each end, depends on how much you left it (3mm in this case).